levelfivehub/emojicalculator/README.md

 # Emoji Calculator

-Open index.phtml file in browser.
+Open index.php file in browser.
-The index.phtml is located in the /public directory.
+The index.php is located in the /public directory.

 PHP 7.1 supported.